-If an estate or trust allocates or assigns the credit or addback of credit on early dispositions to its beneficiaries, base the division on each beneficiary's proportionate share of gualified investments made by the estate or trust.
+If an estate or trust allocates or assigns the credit or addback of credit on early dispositions to its beneficiaries, base the division on each beneficiary's proportionate share of qualified investments made by the estate or trust.

 Need help?

-Hotline for the hearing and speech impaired:

-If you have access to a telecommunications device for the deaf (TDD), contact us at 1 800 634-2110.
-If you do not own a TDD, check with independent living centers or community action programs to find out where machines are available for public use.

-Persons with disabilities: In compliance with the Americans with Disabilities Act, we will ensure that our lobbies, offices, meeting rooms, and other facilities are accessible to persons with disabilities.
-If you have questions about special accommodations for persons with disabilities, please call 1 800 972-1233.
+Internet access: www.nystax.gov Access our Answer Center for answers to frequently-asked questions; check your refund status; check your estimated tax account; download forms, publications; get tax updates and other information.
+Hotline for the hearing and speech impaired: If you have access to a telecommunications device for the deaf (TDD), contact us at 1 800 634-2110.
+If you do not own a TDD, check with independent living centers or community action programs to find out where machines are available for E I Fax-on-demand forms: Forms are available 24 hours a day, 9 public use.
+7 days a week.
+1 800 748-3676 Persons with disabilities: In compliance with the Telephone assistance is available from 8:00 A.M. to 5:00 P.M. (eastern time), Monday through Friday.
+Americans with Disabilities Act, we will ensure that our lobbies, offices, meeting rooms, and other facilities are accessible to persons with disabilities.
+If you have Refund status: 1 800 443-3200 (Automated service for refund status is available 24 hours a day, 7 days a week.) questions about special accommodations for persons with disabilities, please call 1 800 225-5829.
+To order forms and publications: 1 800 462-8100 Personal Income Tax Information Center: 1 800 225-5829 From areas outside the U.S. and outside Canada: (518) 485-6800

-If you need to write, address your letter to: NYS TAX DEPARTMENT BUSINESS TAX INFORMATION CENTER W A HARRIMAN CAMPUS ALBANY NY 12227